ultiomusic/42Cursus-ft_transcendence/README.md

 ---
 ### Web
 - [x] Use a Framework to build the backend.
 (Django)
 - [ ] Store the score of a tournament in the Blockchain.
-(Opsiyonel)
+(Opsionel)
 ### User Manegement
 - [ ] Standard user management, authentication, users across tournaments.
 - [ ] Implementing a remote authentication.